HaxeLocalizeJP/HaxeManual/output/HaxeManual/ebook/content.md

 <a id="std-math"></a>
 ## 10.4 Math

 Haxe includes a floating point math library for some common mathematical operations.
 Most of the functions operate on and return `floats`.
-However, an `Int` can be used where a `Float` is expected, and Haxe also converts `Int` to `Float` during most numeric operations  (see [Numeric Operators](types-numeric-operators) for more details).
+However, an `Int` can be used where a `Float` is expected, and Haxe also converts `Int` to `Float` during most numeric operations  (see [数値の演算子](types-numeric-operators) for more details).

 Here are some example uses of the math library.
 See the [Math API](http://api.haxe.org/Math.html) for all available functions.